Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city’s most iconic landmarks.

-As you get higher you'll have to climb some long and explosed areas of rock.
+As you get higher you’ll have to climb some long and exposed areas of rock.

-There are anchors available on each of the two long scramble sections in the case that you would like to secure a member of your party (there's a rather large drop-off – especially on the first one) .
+There are anchors available on each of the two long scramble sections in case you would like to secure a member of your party (there’s a rather large drop-off – especially on the first one).